Year 11 English Units 1 and 2

 Requirements

-You will study the film Slumdog Millionaire (Danny Boyle); this is available within the course materials.
+You will be studying the film text Mary and Max (dir.
+Adam Elliot).
+This is available within the course materials.

-You will study a selection of poems; these are available within the course materials.
+You will study a selection of blogs, short stories, memoirs and speeches.
+These will be made available to you in the course materials.

 Things to think about